 Your central air conditioner evaporator should remain clean.
 Dust and dirt can affect the heat transfer process.
 When left unattended, you’ll notice that your AC is no longer cool enough, your energy bill increases, there’s more wear and tear on the unit, and ice builds up on the coils.

 Cleaning them should solve and even avoid these problems.
 Access the evaporator on the indoor unit.
 Wipe all the dust, dirt, and other debris with a soft brush or cloth.
 You may also use a commercial cleaner to speed up the process.
-If there are larger debris to get rid of, you can use compressed air.
+If there is larger debris to get rid of, you can use compressed air.

 Opt for Maintenance